 The Church has many reasons to celebrate and embrace these technologies, but some difficult questions arise about the implementation of the digital revolution.
 The Artificial Intelligence Report explores how our increasing reliance on technology and AI implementations affect who we are as relational human beings, made in the image of God?

-Coming soon: Congregational Resources to help us understand what AI is and explore how we as Christians can respond.
+Our new Congregational Resource series can be used to help understand what AI is and explore how we as Christians can respond.